Terence Newman: Senior year

 As a senior in 2002, Newman recorded 54 tackles, five interceptions and 14 pass deflections.
-He was a first-team All-Big 12 selection, as well as the Big 12 Conference Defensive Player of the Year and a unanimous first-team All-American.
+He was a first-team All-Big 12 selection, as well as the Big 12 Conference Defensive Player of the Year and a unanimous All-American.
 He also won the Jim Thorpe Award as the nation's best defensive back, and was a finalist for the Bronko Nagurski Trophy as the nation's best defensive player.

 In track & field, Newman defended his Big 12 Outdoor Championship in the 100 meters with a win at Missouri (10.34s).
-He reached the NCAA semifinals in the 100m, but did not make the final rounds.
+He reached the NCAA semifinals in the 100 m, but did not make the final rounds.
 He broke his own outdoor school record in the 100-meter dash after clocking a 10.20 at the Jim Click Shootout in his first outdoor meet of the year.
 He collected his first All-America honor by finishing fifth in the 60 meters at the NCAA Indoor Championship with a time of 6.67 seconds.
 He was the Big 12 Indoor Champion in the 60-meter dash, clocking a 6.65 in the finals after posting a school-record 6.62 in the prelims.
 He finished second in the 200 meters at the Big 12s with an NCAA provisional time of 21.42.
 He also won the 60 meters in 6.70 seconds at the KSU Open, his only regular-season appearance.

 Professional career

 Dallas Cowboys

-The Dallas Cowboys selected Newman in the first round (fifth overall) of the 2003 NFL Draft.
-As the fifth overall pick, Newman became Kansas State's highest draft pick in school history, surpassing Clarence Scott who was drafted 14th overall by the Cleveland Browns in the 1971 NFL Draft.
+The Dallas Cowboys selected Newman in the first round (fifth overall) of the 2003 NFL draft.
+As the fifth overall pick, Newman became Kansas State's highest draft pick in school history, surpassing Clarence Scott who was drafted 14th overall by the Cleveland Browns in the 1971 NFL draft.
+He entered the league as a 25-year-old rookie.

 2003

-On July 24, 2003, the Dallas Cowboys signed Newman to a six-year, $18.41 million contract that includes a signing bonus of $13 million.
-The contract is worth up to $33 million with incentives and includes a seventh-year option.
+On July 24, 2003, the Dallas Cowboys signed Newman to a six–year, $18.41 million contract that includes a signing bonus of $13 million.
+The contract is worth up to $33 million with incentives and includes a seventh–year option.

+He entered training camp slated as the No. 2 starting cornerback following the departure of Bryant Westbrook.
+Head coach Bill Parcells named him as the No. 2 starting cornerback to begin the season, alongside Mario Edwards.